PLEASE SEE BELOW ON HOW TO APPLY FOR A BUSINESS LICENSE.

 All business licenses must be displayed on the premises in public view.
 For those businesses not having a fixed place of business in the city, the license must be physically carried on the person while conducting business and presented upon request.

-Fictitious Name or Doing Business As (DBA) Fictitious Names and DBAs are one in the same.
-If you propose to use a fictitious business name, contact the County Clerk Recorder's and your local newspaper to schedule a publication of notice.
-Fictitious name statements are filed with the Orange County Clerk's Office, located at 630 N. Broadway Street, (12 Civic Center Plaza, Room.
-101 & 106 on the first floor) Santa Ana, California 92701-7530 contact the County Clerk's Office, call (714) 834-2500 or visit their web page at: www.oc.ca.gov/recorder.
-You can download form and mail back with payment.
+Fictitious Business Name Statements or Doing Business As (DBA) Fictitious Business Name Statements and DBAs are one in the same, but differ from a business license.
+If you propose to use a fictitious business name that does not contain your surname, contact the County Clerk Recorder's Office and your local newspaper to schedule a publication of notice.
+Fictitious business name statements are filed with the Orange County Clerk's Office, contact the County Clerk's Office, call (714) 834-2500 or visit their web page at: http://ocrecorder.com/.
 For more information on California Fictitious Name filing requirements, please see the California Business and Professions Code (Sections 17900-17930) at www.leginfo.ca.gov.
+Be aware that filing a fictitious business name statement displaying a Huntington Beach address will require you to obtain a business license with our city.
+Filing a business name statement with the intent of only holding the name is filing under false pretenses.

 State Sales and Use Tax Permit

-If you sell tangible personal property, retail or wholesale, you are required to obtain a Seller's Permit (Retail Sales Tax Number) from the State Board of Equalization (SBE) for the purpose of collecting and reporting sales tax to the State of California.
+If you sell tangible personal property, retail or wholesale, you are required to obtain a Seller's Permit (Retail Sales Tax Number) from the California Tax and Fee Administration (CDTFA) for the purpose of collecting and reporting sales tax to the State of California.
 This seller's permit is required before your business license will be released.
-To obtain a Sellers' Permit, contact the SBE at (949) 440-3473 or you can apply in person at one of the local district offices.
-Click on the link to obtain a listing of local district offices www.boe.ca.gov.
-You can download form and mail back with payment.
-The nearest State Board Equalization office to Huntington Beach City Hall is located at 1675 Von Karman Avenue, Suite 200, Irvine, CA 92606.
+To obtain a Sellers' Permit, contact the CDTFA at (949) 440-3473 or visit the website at www.boe.ca.gov.
+You can also apply in person at one of the local district offices.
+Click on the link to obtain a listing of local district offices www.cdtfa.ca.gov.
+The nearest CDTFA office to Huntington Beach City Hall is located at 1675 Von Karman Avenue, Suite 200, Irvine, CA 92606.

 Federal Employer Identification Number